Four ways families can support parents aging in place

 3) Understand the options of proper care

 It’s important to take the time to talk to your parents about what type of care options they’re open to and available to them.
 After all, in-home care doesn’t have to be a full commitment.
+You may need to do some research of your own about the sort of care options that are available – you may wish to start with something like this new article about in-home care services and see whether that could be a good option for your family.

 The best approach is to discuss their biggest concerns and seek the most comfortable options for them.
 While many seniors may be comfortable hiring a cleaner for housekeeping, others may prefer a simple meal delivery plan.